GoogleChrome/workbox/docs/getting-started/index.md

-The service worker imports the `sw-lib` file which is a library that manages the precaching and returning of assets when the browser requests thems.
+The service worker imports the `sw-lib` file which is a library that manages the precaching and returning of assets when the browser requests them.

 The `fileManifest` is an array of all the assets in your web app.
 Each file entry consists of a URL and a revision.